Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 The Digi-Key provider needs an additional OAuth connection.
-To do this, go to the information provider list (`https://your-partdb-instance.tld/tools/info_providers/providers`), go the Digi-Key provider (in the disabled page) and click on the "Connect OAuth" button.
+To do this, go to the information provider list (`https://your-partdb-instance.tld/tools/info_providers/providers`), go to Digi-Key provider (in the disabled page), and click on the "Connect OAuth" button.
 You will be redirected to Digi-Key, where you have to log in and grant access to the app.
 To do this your user needs the "Manage OAuth tokens" permission from the "System" section in the "System" tab.
 The OAuth connection should only be needed once, but if you have any problems with the provider, just click the button